zuplo/mcp/examples/zod-tools/README.md

-# Calculator server
+# Echo server with Zod validator

-This calculator has a few mathematical tools (like addition, division, sqrt, modulo, etc.) and can be utilized by an MCP client to run calculations remotely.
+This implements a simple echo tool using the `ZodValidator` for schema validation.

 ## 🏃 Build & run the server